 A 3.5-ounce bar lasts a long time, even with twice-daily use.
 Generous lather removes excess oil and leaves skin feeling soft and smooth.
 Does not contain harsh detergents or dyes that may irritate sensitive skin.
 Fragrance-free and hypoallergenic.

 Although this bar is fragrance-free, some did not find the smell to be pleasant.

 Cleans skin and provides therapeutic elements using mud from the Deep Sea.
 Increases circulation, exfoliation, and detoxification.
-3.4 ounces and a good choice for men and women.
+Contains 3.4 ounces and is a good choice for men and women.